Just to make sure that everyone understands where Amsterdam is located, note that the

 is also a short walk from the iconic canals and charming neighborhoods like Jordaan and De Pijp.

-We were a little worried when we first arrived because the apartment was located directly above 2 bars.
+We were a little worried when we first arrived because our rental apartment was located directly above 2 bars.
 We weren’t sure what to expect

 at night but we were pleasantly surprised.
 The apartment was bright and comfortable and the noise from the bars was tolerable… even